Some common Questions and Answers are noted below.

 How do I manage customers who wish to make automatic payments for BASC?

 Enrolmy is to encourage people to book and pay on the spot, or when their invoice is generated in full.
-You are best to manage this as an over-payment in Xero, marking the payments as over-payments then allows you to allocate credit to an EM invoice when it has been generated and appears in Xero.
+You are best to manage this as an over-payment in Xero, marking the payments as over-payments then allows you to allocate credit to an Enrolmy invoice when it has been generated and appears in Xero.
 You simply allocate credit, it will show all outstanding invoices, you apply the payment then reconcile the payment and sync.

 How can a parent who pays us for BASC by automatic payments enrol in the holiday programme when I have it as Credit Card Only?